ironhack-labs/lab-javascript-greatest-movies/README.md

 **[Steven Spielberg](https://en.wikipedia.org/wiki/Steven_Spielberg)** is one of the most recognizable directors in the history of cinema.
 He's a master of _drama_ filmmaking.
 We wonder: how many of the top 250 movies were directed by Steven Spielberg and fit the `genre` "drama"?

-Go ahead and declare a function named `howManyMovies` that expects an array of movies as an argument, `filter`s it :eyes: and outputs the total number of movies directed by Steven Spielberg and fit the `genre` "drama".
+Go ahead and declare a function named `countSpielbergDramaMovies` that expects an array of movies as an argument, `filter`s it :eyes: and outputs the total number of movies directed by Steven Spielberg and fit the `genre` "drama".

 ### Iteration 5: Alphabetic Order